vZome/vzome/docs/web-component.md

 If you add the `show-scenes` attribute to your `vzome-viewer`, the viewer will display an internal drop-down menu that allows the user to switch scenes.
-There are two meaninful values for the attribute, "all" or "named".
+There are two meaningful values for the attribute, "all" or "named".
 The "all" value means that the drop-down menu will show all scenes, including the default scene (the main design) and untitled scenes, which will display in the menu as "#1", "#2", and so on.
 The "named" value means that only scenes explicitly given titles will appear in the menu; the default scene is not included.